Belvedere, Harare: Longcheng Plaza

 Longcheng Plaza (literally Dragon City plaza) is a Chinese-built, outdoor shopping mall, that opened to the public December 2013.
 The plaza is home to a casino, supermarket and numerous shops offering a wide range of products and services.
-Some of the businesses at the mall include fashion, health & beauty, automotives, hardware & home, pharmacies, gift stores, jewelers & accessories, photography & videography, bakeries, electronics, musical instruments and nightclubs and bars.

 The mall was designed according to Chinese architectural styles - a first in Zimbabwe, revealing growing ties between Zimbabwe and China.
 The construction of the plaza has essentially made Belvedere the city's new Chinatown - a hub for Chinese businesses within the city.

-The mall's anchor tenant is Ivato supermarket, hardware and furniture world.
-The supermarket offers a wide range on groceries, kitchen utensils, stationary and many other various products.
 Across the supermarket lies furniture and hardware stores offering stores, as well as a nightclub and casino.

 Construction of Longcheng Plaza, though successful has proved highly controversial due to the village's construction being out of step with local architectural styles and its construction on what had been an important wetland.
 Additionally, many inhabitants of the new Chinatown in Belvedere are first generation Chinese immigrants from mainland China.
 The Chinatown has a number of paifang (arches) that dot the shopping centre and have become popular tourist attractions.